tal-shahar/rubiks-cube/README.md

 - **Check focus**: Make sure the browser window is focused for keyboard shortcuts
 - **Try different browsers**: Some browsers may have different WebGL implementations
 - **Disable browser extensions**: Some extensions may interfere with WebGL

+#### Keybinding Issues
+- **Check cookie permissions**: Ensure browser allows cookies for keybinding storage
+- **Verify key mappings**: Check the customization modal for proper key assignments
+- **Reset to defaults**: Use the reset button in the keybinding modal if keys stop working
+- **Check for conflicts**: The modal will show if any keys are mapped to multiple functions

 ### Browser Compatibility
 - **Chrome**: Full support (recommended)